 Episcopal students enrolled at YDS through Berkeley earn a diploma or certificate in Anglican studies in addition to their Yale degree.
 Through YDS, Berkeley funds certain Episcopal and Anglican faculty and programs and offers scholarship support to students.

 Berkeley Divinity School takes its name from George Berkeley, bishop of Cloyne, Ireland, philosopher, educator, and missionary, who spent three years in Rhode Island (1728–30) seeking to establish a theological college in the new world.
 His plans failed, but he became a benefactor of Yale College, establishing graduate scholarships and donating books to the library.

-All admissions are administered through either YDS or the Institute of Sacred Music.
+All admissions to Berkeley are administered through either YDS or the Institute of Sacred Music.
 Applicants interested in pursuing the program at Berkeley Divinity School should use one of these applications for admission, indicating their desire to enroll in the Berkeley Program.
-For further information, please contact the Director of Formation, Berkeley Divinity School, 409 Prospect Street, New Haven CT 06511, telephone 203.432.9285, or visit the Web site.
+For further information, please contact the Director of Formation, Berkeley Divinity School, 409 Prospect Street, New Haven CT 06511, telephone 203.432.9285, or visit the website at http://berkeleydivinity.yale.edu.